redrix-dev/raiderpal/README.md

 # Raider Pal

-ARC Raiders companion that answers “what do I need, where do I get it, and is repair cheaper than crafting?”
+ARC Raiders companion that answers "what do I need, where do I get it, and is repair cheaper than crafting?"
 Built to stay fast, contract-safe, and easy to extend.

 Live site: https://raiderpal.vercel.app